hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

 * `FacterVars` - Shell-friendly string of environmental variables used to set custom facts configured for this provisioner.
+* `HasHieraConfigPath` - Boolean true if there is a hiera config path set.
+* `HieraConfigPath` - The path to a hiera configuration file.
 * `ManifestFile` - The path on the remote machine to the manifest file for Puppet to use.
 * `ModulePath` - The paths to the module directories.